Eldon-NCYG/Data-Job-Market-Analysis-Project/README.md

 The goal of this EDA was to understand and familiarise myself with the structure and the different patterns/trends of the dataset.
 My familiarity of the dataset is crucial for when I go into further and deeper analysis later on.
 The analysis was performed using Python with the pandas, matplotlib library.
 All code, visualizations, and detailed analysis are available in this [Jupyter Notebook](data_jobs_eda.ipynb).

 #### Considering Hypothesis Testing:

 I considered performing hypothesis testing during this EDA to evaluate statistical significance between variables (e.g., salary differences between job titles or countries).
 However, because this dataset represents a scraped population of job listings rather than a random sample, descriptive and exploratory analysis provides more meaningful insights than inferential statistics.
 So for this project, I decided hypothesis testing was not necessary.

 #### Important Things I discovered about the overall structure of the dataset from this EDA:

-- There are a lot of rows that are missing data for their information about salary.
-This is because not all companies will list down their given salary for their job listings or will only have either the yearly or hourly salary listed.
+- Many salary fields are missing because companies often don’t provide salary information, or they list only yearly or hourly pay.
-- The `job_skills` and `job_type_skills` columns contain an unusual type of data. `job_skills` contains a list of data (in python syntax) while `job_type_skills` is in JSON form.
-This type of data is very hard to use.
-These two columns need to be cleaned.
+- The job_skills and job_type_skills columns use non‑tabular formats (Python lists and JSON), which makes them difficult to query and requires cleaning.
-- Not all of these columns are useful for the purpose of my analysis.
-I think that the column `search_location` wouldn't really provide much for this project.
-So I will remove this column when I clean the data.
+- Not all of these columns are for analysis.
+For example, search_location doesn’t add value and will be removed during cleaning.

 #### Intersting and Potentially Insightful Data from this EDA: